Outline of a secular funeral service

 This could be a Humanist officiant, member of the family, friend or work colleague.

 Choose music during your entry into the chapel.
+Music and visual tributes are provided by Wesley Media.

 Introduction and opening words